JuliaLang/julia/doc/src/devdocs/boundscheck.md

 9164911648 # inconsistent results or segfault
 ```

-Unless performance improvements outweigh the risk of segfaults and silent misbehavior,
+Weigh the benefits of performance improvements against the risk of segfaults
-prefer to avoid `@inbounds`, especially in public facing APIs.
+and silent misbehavior when using `@inbounds`, especially in public facing APIs.

 ## Propagating inbounds